Spiced Baked Fish

 Spice things up a bit and get amazing results

-Have you ever considered making changes – just to make things a bit more interesting?
-If you spice things up a bit, people sit up and take notice.
-Things take on different dimensions from the regular, everyday monotony.
+Have you ever considered you should Spice things up – just to make things a bit more interesting?
+If you did, would people sit up and take notice.
+Things could take on totally different dimensions from the regular, everyday monotony.

 Using the perfect herbs & spices for a recipe makes all the difference between a dish that’s ‘nice’ and a dish that makes your taste buds dance & makes everyone smile.